 MA Gas Prices Drop 3 Cents From Last Week

-The Massachusetts price is one cent below the national average for regular unleaded of $2.85.
+The Massachusetts price is seventeen cents higher than the national average for regular unleaded of $2.24.

-A year ago at this time, the average price in Massachusetts was 66 cents lower at $2.18.
+A year ago at this time, the average price in Massachusetts was ten cents higher at $2.51.

 Today’s local gas prices and their ranges are as follows:

 $2.41 ($2.17-$3.05) Regular Unleaded

 For the most up to date prices, click here.

 - NEW: Gas Prices Up Another Eight Cents

 - NEW: Gas Prices Shoot Up 11 Cents

 - NEW: Gas Prices Now Over $4 a Gallon